GRBurst/nix-cloud-scripts/README.md

 This guarantees that you don't forget to add the necessary dependencies to run the script.
 The templates contain some descriptions as well.

-However, if your script requires a tool that needs to interact with the environment like `aws-vault`, which allows for requesting a token via sso of your system's default browser, you want to remove it before releasing it to the public.
+However, if your script requires a tool that needs to interact with the environment like `aws-vault`, which allows for requesting a token via sso of your **system's default browser**, you want to remove it before releasing it to the public.

 You can open a pull request at any time and I am happy to help in a draft PR 😉